-Revenue recognition (£48.0 million - continuing operations, 2019: £49.4 million - continuing operations)
+Revenue recognition (£59.3 million - continuing operations, 2020: £48.0 million - continuing operations)

-Refer to the Audit Committee Report (page 73); Accounting policies (page 116); and note 5 of the Consolidated Financial Statements (page 127).
+Refer to the Audit Committee Report (page 78); Accounting policies (page 122); and Note 5 of the Consolidated Financial Statements (page 131)

-Given the difficult trading environment and investor focus on the group's revenue we consider there to be a risk in relation to the manipulation by group management of the amount of revenue recorded.
-Management reward and incentive schemes based on achieving profit targets may also place pressure on management to manipulate revenue recognition.
+Given the difficult trading environment and investor focus on the Group's revenue, we consider there to be a risk in relation to the manipulation by central management of the amount of revenue recorded through manual journal entries.
+Management reward and incentive schemes are based on achieving profit targets which may also place pressure on management to manipulate revenue recognition.